 A metal panel that is embedded in a wall is the electrical panel box of your home.
 They have a door that you can open and see a bunch of switches and wires.
 Knowing where this is located within your home will make things easier when you need to address an issue with the power in your home.

 Most homes in Florida have just one electrical panel box and are usually in a basement, garage, or storage room.
 Some older homes may have it on the outside as well.
 Once you know where it is, always check to see if there’s anything out of the ordinary.

 Corrosion on the panel or wires can happen if there is heavy moisture in the air.
 You can notice it immediately when you check the panel.
 If this happens, you’ll want to address it as soon as possible.

 2 - Keeping a Cover On

-With your electrical panel box, you’ll want to make sure it’s protected from anything within the air.
+With your electrical panel box, you’ll want to make sure it’s protected from anything in the air.
 This can be any lingering moisture or dust particles, which can easily be repelled with a cover.